newatoms/beta/_private/customers/newatoms/pitches/operations-developer.md

 We could write about how Sweden's policies on working hours, paid holidays and pregnancy leave (and the effects thereof) inspire progressive companies like New Atoms.

 ## Assistance
-What models, research and ideas have inspired you and made plain the need for an Operations Developer?
+We would like to request an interview with Boris van Hoytema about what models, research and ideas have inspired him and made plain the need for an Operations Developer.

 ## Motivation
 Showing that this is important to New Atoms instills confidence in the organisation and helps to shape the way we are perceived.
 It could potentially assist in reaching people who might be interested in fulfilling this role within New Atoms.